Electricity markets explained

 But what exactly does that mean and why does it matter?

-The NESO’s role is to balance supply and demand.
-At the NESO, the Electricity National Control Centre (ENCC) closely monitors demand on a second-by-second basis.
-We then forecast how much electricity is needed at any given time.
-Generators use our forecasts to plan how much electricity they can provide, as well as how much it will cost to do so.
+NESO’s role is to balance supply and demand.
+The Electricity National Control Centre (ENCC) watches how much electricity is being used each second and can predict how much will be needed.
+Generators then use this to plan how much electricity they can provide, as well as how much it will cost.

-• Wholesale electricity markets include the sale and purchase of electricity between suppliers and generators.
+- Wholesale electricity markets include the sale and purchase of electricity between suppliers and generators.

 Learn more about the roles within GB’s electricity landscape, including how the NESO fits into the bigger picture.